KeySG: Hierarchical Keyframe-Based 3D Scene Graphs: Technical Approach

 \subsection{Objects and Functional Elements Segmentation}

 After obtaining the representative keyframes for each room, the pipeline proceeds with the 3D segmentation of objects and their corresponding functional elements.
-For the keyframes \(\mathcal{S}_i\) extracted from each room \(\mathcal{R}_i\), we first utilize a VLM~\cite{gpt4} to generate sets of object tags \(O_{\mathit{frame}}\) and functional element tags \(F_{\mathit{frame}}\) for each keyframe.
-These are then aggregated across all frames to form the comprehensive sets \(\mathcal{O}_i\) and \(\mathcal{F}_i\) for the entire room.
-Next, we use open-vocabulary object detection and segmentation models~\cite{fu2025llmdet, kirillov2023segment}, guided by the object tags \(\mathcal{O}_i\), to perform 3D segmentation on the dense set of room frames \(\mathcal{D}_i\).
+For the keyframes $\mathcal{S}_{ij}$ extracted from each room $\mathcal{R}_{ij}$, we first utilize a VLM~\cite{gpt4} to generate a list of object tags and functional element tags for every keyframe.
+These lists are then aggregated and deduplicated across all keyframes to form the comprehensive tag sets $\mathcal{O}_{ij}$ (objects) and $\mathcal{E}_{ij}$ (functional elements) for the entire room.
+Next, we use open-vocabulary object detection and segmentation models~\cite{fu2025llmdet, kirillov2023segment}, guided by the object tags $\mathcal{O}_{ij}$, to perform 3D segmentation on the keyframe set of room frames $\mathcal{S}_{ij}$.
 This yields a set of redundant point clouds in global coordinates for each object.
 To consolidate these, we incrementally merge objects with significant geometric overlap, following the approach in~\cite{Werby-RSS-24}.
 Each merged object incorporates 2D masks from multiple viewpoints.
 For deriving a canonical semantic feature, we apply a best-view selection strategy: each 2D mask is scored based on its size and distance from the image boundaries, prioritizing large, centrally located views.
-The highest-scoring view is then used to compute a CLIP~\cite{dong2023maskclip} embedding, ensuring a high-quality feature representation.
-Finally, we extract the 3D segments of associated functional elements using the best view from each object, leveraging open-vocabulary models~\cite{fu2025llmdet, kirillov2023segment} with the functional element tags \(\mathcal{F}_i\).
+The highest-scoring view is then used to compute a CLIP~\cite{tschannen2025siglip} embedding, ensuring a high-quality feature representation.
+Finally, we extract the 3D segments of associated functional elements using the best view from each object, leveraging open-vocabulary models~\cite{fu2025llmdet, kirillov2023segment} with the functional element tags $\mathcal{E}_{ij}$.